SDSU offers a variety of academic scholarships. Awards are based on academic achievement, activities participation and leadership.

 The South Dakota Opportunity Scholarship is available to qualifying South Dakota residents.
 The Board of Regents website has information on how to qualify and apply.
 Eligible South Dakota residents may also apply for the Dakota Corps Scholarship.

-The Non-SDSU Scholarships List provides information about many non-SDSU scholarships.
+The Non-SDSU Scholarships List provides information about some non-SDSU scholarships.
 The list includes eligibility criteria, information on how to apply, and application deadlines.
 This list is updated as we receive information on scholarships and may change frequently.

 Visit the Department of Education's Federal Student Aid webpage for additional credible scholarship information.
 Students can find additional non-SDSU scholarship information at FastWeb, Scholarships.com and Good Call.